- Start date: September

 - integration of new students in a vibrant, cross-programme alumni community, so as to foster networking activities

-- collaborations on matters pertaining to environmental law after the completion of the LLM
+- collaborations on matters pertaining to global environmental law and governance after the completion of the LLM

 LLM students will become part of a closed alumni group on LinkedIn.
 This will give you the opportunity to network with other professionals in environmental law and governance.
 It'll also ensure you're updated on selected job opportunities.